Jack de Sequeira

-João Hugo Eduardo de Sequeira (20 April 1915 – 19 February 1989), popularly known as Dr. Jack de Sequeira, also known as Jak Siker according to local naming conventions, was an Indian politician, businessman and former medical practitioner who is widely considered in Goa to be the "Father of the Opinion Poll", which led to the former territory attaining statehood in 1987.
+João Hugo Eduardo de Sequeira (Jak Siker; 20 April 1915 – 17 October 1989), better known as Dr. Jack de Sequeira, was an Indian politician and businessman who is widely considered in Goa to be the "Father of the Opinion Poll", which led to the former union territory attaining statehood in 1987.
 De Sequeira was Goa's first Leader of the Opposition when the inaugural Goa, Daman and Diu Legislative Assembly was launched in 1963.
-Born to Goan emigrant parents in British Burma (now Myanmar), de Sequeira shaped politics in Goa during the 1960s and 1970s in particular.
+Born to Goan immigrant parents in British Burma, at that time still a province of British India, de Sequeira shaped politics in Goa during the 1960s and 1970s in particular.

 Early life

 De Sequeira (top right) along with his siblings, parents and uncle.

-João Hugo Eduardo de Sequeira was born in Rangoon, British Burma (now Yangon, Myanmar) on 20 April 1915, to Erasmo de Sequeira and Ana Julia de Sa e Sequeira.
-After completing schooling in Portuguese medium at the Lyceum, he studied medicine at Escola Médica de Goa.
+João Hugo Eduardo de Sequeira was born in Rangoon,British India (present-day Yangon, Myanmar) on 20 April 1915, to Erasmo de Sequeira, a businessman, and Ana Julia de Sa e Sequeira into a Goan Catholic family.
+He was the youngest among his other two siblings.
+His elder brother, Frank was a medical doctor.
+After completing schooling in Portuguese medium at the Liceu Nacional Afonso de Albuquerque, de Sequeira studied medicine at Escola Médica de Goa.
 However, his father died when he was 21, forcing him to discontinue studies in order to look after the family business.